'Weedy thing' thrives as Antarctic shores warmContinue reading the main story

 Climate change is helping an inconspicuous sea moss animal spread rapidly in Antarctica, say scientists.

 The warmer temperatures have helped Fenestrulina rugula to thrive at the expense of other species.

-The sea is freezing less so more icebergs are battering the shores of the peninsula, smashing the creatures that live there.
+The sea off the peninsula is freezing less so more icebergs are battering the shores, smashing the creatures that live there.

 According to a new report, the nimble moss has managed to thrive despite the pounding.

 End Quote Dr David Barnes British Antarctic Survey

 It's a quite inconspicuous, really quite a weedy little thing”